Pacific Northwest University of Health Sciences College of Osteopathic Medicine - PNWU-COM

 Application Interview Format: See Below

-Interviews begin in late-September and continue to early-April.
-MMI interviews are a combination of open and closed file.
-The interview day includes time with current students and a group activity.Early Decision Program (EDP)
+Interviews begin in July and continue to early-April.
+Interviews are a combination of open and closed file.
+The in-person interview day include time with current students and a group activity.Early Decision Program (EDP)

 EDP Offered?
 No